Multiscale Modelling of Textile Composites

 - No Comment

-Composites materials have been rapidly developed and adopted since World War II accompanied by the emergence of new matrix materials and high-performance fibers.
-Modern aircraft and space structures comprise of 50 to 70 percent of this unique blend of composite materials due to their ultra-low weight and high toughness.
+Composite materials have been rapidly developed and adopted since World War II accompanied by the emergence of new matrix materials and high-performance fibers.
+Modern aircraft and space structures comprise 50 to 70 percent of this unique blend of composite materials due to their ultra-low weight and high toughness.
 Robust predictions of the thermo-mechanical response of anisotropic composite materials across the different length scales are of the utmost importance to improve the efficiency of composite structures and to develop an in-depth understanding of microstructure-property relations.

-Our current activities are focused on
+Our activities were focused on

-- The real phenomenon that occurs at the micro level of the composite is simulated via representative volume element.
+- The real phenomenon that occurs at the micro level of the composite is simulated via representative volume element

 - Various techniques used for the analysis are